bubblecloud/ilves-seed/README.md

 1. Example of navigation, page, localization and theme icon customization.
 2. Procfile for running the project in Heroku.
 3. Build file to generate executable jar.
+4. Configuration examples for HSQL (default), PostgreSQL and MySQL.

 Clone
 -----